BMT West End Line: History

 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue.

 From 39th Street to Coney Island, the old route was abandoned as a rapid transit line, and it was turned into a surface car line.
 Surface car operation began on the line once the new elevated service started.

-The first portion of the line, between the 36th Street station on Fourth Avenue and 62nd Street station, opened on June 24, 1916 with two tracks.
+The first portion of the line, between the 36th Street station on Fourth Avenue and 62nd Street station, opened on June 24, 1916, with two tracks.
 On the same date, the line opened three more stations to 18th Avenue, but with only one track in service.
 The second track between 62nd Street and 18th Avenue opened on July 8, 1916.
 The line was then extended to 25th Avenue on July 29, 1916.
 The line opened to and fully opening to Coney Island on July 21, 1917.
 The original surface right-of-way was retained for use by trolley cars to provide local service and protect the company's franchise.

 As part of an 18-month capital budget that took effect on January 1, 1963, the wooden platforms at the stations on the West End Line were replaced with concrete platforms.

+On November 13, 1985, the New York City Transit Authority announced that an almost four-year-long renovation of the line would begin in spring 1986.
+As part of the project, tracks and girders would be repaired, and stations would be rehabilitated.
+To enable sections of the local tracks to be taken out of service for long periods of time for the work, trains would operate on the center express track and stop at local stations through the use of temporary platforms that would be constructed atop the local track.